-After a 6-hour layover in Amsterdam, a few naps, a few movies, and 7-hours in the air, I had finally made it to Dubai.
-This was the longest trip of my life, alone.
-But, I arrived safely, and with a few more friends (had an interesting hours long conversation with the girl who sat next to me on the plane).
-I hopped off the plane dashed through the airport, which felt just as long as the plane ride, and got greeted at customs.
-Customs wasn't too bad, however the presence of the Emirati men dressed in their traditional white garbs and a subdued face in replace of a smile, is a little intimidating.
-Nonetheless, I made it through, and got my luggage after a 20-minute wait.
+After a 6-hour layover in Amsterdam and several hours in the air, I finally made it to Dubai.
+This was the longest trip of my life, but, I arrived safely, and with a few more friends (had an interesting hours-long conversation with the girl who sat next to me on the plane).
+Upon landing, I dashed through the airport, which felt just as long as the plane ride, and was greeted at customs by Emirati men dressed in their traditional white garbs with a subdued face in replace of a smile, it was a little intimidating as most customs can be.
+Nonetheless, I made it through and got my luggage after a 20 minutes later.

-Like any airport, there are lots of people waiting for their loved ones or pickups.
-Don't trust any person who comes up to you and ask if you need a taxi, more often than not they are gypsy cabs and will jack the prices up.
-Always, go to the taxi area, these are the people for hire who aren't trying to get you.
-Upon arrival, you'll notice that Dubai kind of resembles a cleaner looking Vegas, without the drunks or half-naked chicks.
-It's open, alive, and definitely flashy.
-I passed about two Ferrari's, Lamborghini's, and any other luxury car you could think of while driving from the airport.
-Instead of staying at a hotel, we (don't ask, more on that later) stayed at an apartment in Downtown Dubai through Air BnB.
+Like any airport, there are lots of people waiting for their loved ones.
+Don't trust any person who comes up to you and asks if you need a taxi, more often than not they are gypsy cabs and will jack the prices up.
+Always, go to the taxi area, if you need a ride or Uber.
+Upon arrival, you'll notice that Dubai kind of resembles a cleaner looking Vegas, without the drunks or half-naked people, it's definitely flashy.
+I passed about two Ferrari's, Lamborghini's, and any other luxury car you could think of while driving to our room.
+Instead of staying at a hotel, we (don't ask, more on that later) stayed at an apartment in Downtown Dubai through Airbnb.
 The apartment was clean, and the owner was chill, I definitely recommend using these services as an option for lodging.
-Any talks of a possible "turn-up" before we arrived, was quickly trumped for bed, I had zero energy to do anything.
+Any talks of a possible "turn-up" before we arrived, was quickly overruled by sleep, I had zero energy to do anything.

 Luckily, I stayed right across from the main attractions.
 The Burj Khalifa, the tallest building in the world, gleamed in the sunlight as the centerpiece of Downtown Dubai.
 Right next door was the Mall of Dubai.
 This was no ordinary mall.
-It's one of the largest malls in the UAE, and features a full-size aquarium, ice skating rink, every high-end and mid-price store you can think of, and many restaurants.
+It's one of the largest malls in the UAE and features a full-size aquarium, ice skating rink, every high-end and mid-priced store you can think of and many restaurants.
 Ironically, most of them were of American cuisine; imagine seeing Chili's Grill & Bar in Arabic.
 If you're looking for food suggestions, don't be surprised if you get P.F.
 Chang's or Outback Steakhouse.
 I suggest venturing out and finding your own food.
 There are cuisines from around the world on the Main Street and in the mall.
-The popular Lemon-Mint drink, is refreshing, and found everywhere.
+The popular Lemon-Mint drink is refreshing and found everywhere.

 Things to do while in Dubai: